zimicjs/zimic/README.md

     };
   };
 }>({
+  // The interceptor server is at http://localhost:4000
+  // `/my-service` is a path to differentiate from other interceptors using the same server
   type: 'remote',
-  // The interceptor server is at http://localhost:4000.
-  // `/my-service` is a base path to differentiate between multiple interceptors using the same server.
   baseURL: 'http://localhost:4000/my-service',
 });
 ```